0sugo/Inua-mkulima/README.md

 - run ```npm i``` to install all dependencies
 - run ```npm run start``` to launch the application

+### Testing
+To run tests for this application,Follow steps below:
+- Make sure you have your terminal in the same directory you downloaded this copy:
+- run ```npm test```

 ## 👥 Authors <a name="authors"></a>

 👤 **JOSECK OSUGO**